bach-sh/bach/README.md

 ### @load_function

-Loading a function definenation from a script.
+Loading a function definition from a script.

     test-gp() {
         @load_function ./examples/example-functions gp